BlackForestPerformance/documentation/HowTos/E-Mails.md

 5. Hit the save Icon.
 6. Navigate Back to the Email view with the Header

+## Add the BFP-Racing Signature to your E-Mail

+You don't have to do anything.
+This will be added automatically to all E-Mails.

 ----
 [Mailcow admin panel]: https://mail.bfp-racing.de
 [Webmail client]: https://mail.bfp-racing.de/SOGo/